kenwals/BoWood-Audio/README.md

 - Profile / My details / Edit my Contact details :heavy_check_mark:

 On the page, the user can update contact details or view previous orders.
-This screen is only accessible when user is logged in.
+This screen is only accessible when a user is logged in.

 - All products :heavy_check_mark: